-Exhibit 2 provides a schema for identifying and quantifying the different ways in which developments in and arising from the oil and gas industry impact, both directly and indirectly, on aggregate productivity growth, whether at the national or provincial levels.
-The aggregate can refer to either the total economy or the business sector.
-In this report the latter definition is used.
-Aggregate productivity measures include both labour productivity and multifactor productivity.
+Exhibit 2 provides a schema for identifying and quantifying the different ways in which developments in and arising from the oil and gas industry impact, both directly and indirectly, aggregate productivity growth, whether at the national or provincial levels.
 To keep the discussion manageable, labour productivity, specifically, real GDP per hour worked, will be the focus of the report.